 Once foot traffic has settled around the house for the evening, sprinkle all of your carpets with D.E. and let it sit for the night, then vacuum it back up in the morning.
 You can also sprinkle it onto hardwood floors, linoleum or anywhere else your pets may roam.
 You could technically leave it there as long as you want without it hurting anything, but having a white powder all over the floor is unsightly and most people just sweep/vacuum it up after it sets overnight.

 Once the inside of your house is taken care of, I suggest sprinkling it all around your yard to rid the fleas in the area.
 Diatomaceous Earth doesn't hurt plants and is even safe to use in the garden as a natural pesticide.
 The only downside being that once D.E. gets wet, it becomes ineffective.

 Diatomaceous Earth works pretty fast.
 When I use this on our pug, the fleas are gone by morning.
 It's actually pretty inexpensive compared to buying flea shampoo, carpet pesticides, flea collars, flea drops etc. And since it's all natural and non-toxic, you can use it on puppies under 12 weeks old.
 It's a win-win method of getting rid of those pesky fleas so you and your pets can live healthier lives.

 Where can I buy Diatomaceous Earth?

 Diatomaceous Earth is actually easy to find.
 You can buy it at a local garden center, farmers coop, and even some veterinary clinics keep it in stock.
-If you don't have any of those places available, try any place that sells gardening supplies, or I've included a couple links to purchase Diatomaceous Earth below.
+If you don't have any of those places available, try any place that sells gardening supplies, or you can try Amazon, they have a wide variety of Diatomaceous Earth products available.

 Good luck with treating your fleas!